 If you have a medical ergonomic request that is confidential or supported by a doctor's evaluation, please contact Ann Arbor's Ergonomic Consultant Suzanne Bade at 734-647-7888.
 Suzanne will work confidentially with our local OSEH representative and Facilities Planning as needed.

 If you have a preventative request, review the University ergonomic website.
-If you are still in need of further assistance, fill out a project request form of the Facilities Planning website.
-Your submission will be converted to a project request and forwarded to our local OSEH representative.
-Facilities Planning will work with this representative if your furniture layout needs to be adjusted or orders need to be completed.
+If you are still in need of further assistance, request an Ergonomic evaluation.
+Facilities Planning will work with you if your furniture layout needs to be adjusted or orders need to be completed.

 Facilities Planning has a variety of items and accessories that you may test for a short period that can assist you as you address your ergonomic needs.
-If you are interested in trying them out please e-mail us at firstname.lastname@example.org
+If you are interested in trying them out please e-mail us.

 The University of Michigan ergonomic awareness website shares tips on how to improve your interaction with your workstation and links to get help.

 Please visit link below for specific suggestions to creating an office with the best ergonomic potential: